zaqari/intergroupEntropy/README.md

 The following project is reported in ____.

+- For getting started with using the code, see `./GETTING_STARTED.ipynb`
-- See the ./methods for .ipynb files outlining the complete implementation of the models used in this report.
+- See the `./methods` for .ipynb files outlining the complete implementation of the models used in this report.
-- See ./mod for PyTorch class implementing entropy calculation model.
+- See `./mod` for PyTorch class implementing entropy calculation model.

 ### Citation:
 TBD